 2.8.1.1 Corrosive substances are substances which, by chemical action, will cause irreversible damage to the skin, or, in the case of leakage, will materially damage, or even destroy, other goods or the means of transport.

 2.8.1.2 For substances and mixtures that are corrosive to skin, packing group assignment is determined using criteria in section 2.8.2, where they will be assigned to a packing group.
-A substance is corrosive to skin when it leads to the destruction of skin tissue, namely, visible necrosis through the epidermis and into the dermis, in at least one tested animal after exposure for up to 4 hours.
-Packing group assignment can alternatively be derived for substances using the criteria in section 2.8.3 and for mixtures using the criteria in section 2.8.4.
+[Skin corrosion refers to the production of irreversible damage to the skin, namely, visible necrosis through the epidermis and into the dermis occurring after exposure to a substance or mixture.]
+[A substance is corrosive to skin when it leads to the destruction of skin tissue, namely, visible necrosis through the epidermis and into the dermis, in at least one tested animal after exposure for up to 4 hours.]

 2.8.1.3 Liquids and solids which may become liquid during transport, which are judged not to be skin corrosive shall still be considered for their potential to cause corrosion to certain metal surfaces in accordance with the criteria in 2.8.2.1 (c) (ii).